ankaboot-source/openweb-proxy/README.md

 python -m openweb-proxy /path/to/proxies.txt
 ```

-## Contributing

-Contributions to OpenWeb Proxy are welcome!
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository and create a new branch and clone it locally.
-2. Make sure you have `poetry` and `cookiecutter` installed.
-3. Run `make install` to setup the environment and the pre-commit hooks.
-4. Make your changes and test them thoroughly.
-5. Submit a pull request with a clear description of your changes.

 ## License

 OpenWeb Proxy is released under the AGPL-3.0 license.
 See the [LICENSE](/LICENSE) file for more details.